Cincinnati-Design-LAB/architour/src/content/buildings/580-bldg.md

 original_function: >-
   Bank and office building with a retail function at the skywalk (second floor) level.
-significance: >-
-  The original design was the first major building to embrace the City's skywalk system by locating all major public functions at the skywalk level.
-The result was a street façade that was cold and impersonal.
-The building base was later renovated to reconnect to the street by expanding under the original street arcade and creating glass storefronts.
 unique_features: >-
   The two staggered office towers were designed with single-loaded corridors that supported single tenants in each wing and made muli-tenant floors